ml4ed/ml4ed.github.io/_workshops/2018-icdm-workshop.md

 *	Learning analytics with actionable intelligence for instructors
 *	Social learning networks

-The deadline for paper submissions is <b>August 7, 2018</b>, at 11:59pm PST.
+Per ICDM policy, the deadline for paper submissions is <b>August 7, 2018</b> at 11:59pm PST.

-Between the presentations of accepted papers and invited talks from thought leaders in both industry and academia, this workshop will inspire new ideas for innovation in eLearning and data mining.

 ### ORGANIZERS